This is a test.

 Brush Daily

 Brushing your furry pal daily is one of the best ways to deal with shedding.
 This will help keep fur from plastering every surface in your home, as you’ll be catching it with a brush before it sticks to the couch.
 If you have a dog, take Fido outdoors to brush him.
 That way, the fur ends up in your yard, instead of on your shirt.
+For more detailed strategies on managing your dog’s shedding, especially if it seems excessive, check out our article on Dealing With Your Dog’s Excessive Shedding.

 The Vacuum Is Your Friend